 Baptism (sometimes called “Christening”) is our most significant symbol, which marks entry into the Christian Church and our commitment to being a follower of Jesus throughout our lives.

 Those who are going to be baptised make promises about their intention to follow Jesus and are then immersed in, or splashed with, water.
 As the words of the baptism service say:

 Baptism with water signifies the cleansing from sin that Jesus’ death makes possible, and the new life that God gives us through the Holy Spirit.
 In baptism, the promises of God are visibly signed and sealed for us.
 We are joined to Christ, and made members of his body, the Church universal.

 As an Anglican church, we baptise both adults who wish to affirm their faith and also the children of believers.
 Regarding children, the baptism service says:

-If you would like to get baptised or have your child baptised, please contact our office.
-We will ask you in the first instance to answer a few questions about your background and reasons for seeking baptism, and then to attend one of our services to get a sense of what our church is like.
+If you would like to get baptised or have your child baptised, please fill in the form below.
+A staff member will then contact you and ask you to answer a few initial questions about your background and reasons for seeking baptism, and then to attend one of our services to get a sense of what our church is like.
 Then we will set up an interview with one of our ministers to discuss and plan your baptism service.